+BIRMINGHAM -- "Martin would be even worse for this state than Wallace."
+Dr. Carl Robinson, independent candidate for governor, counted off his criticisms of Republican nominee, James about a third of the meetings of Congress," The candidates were asked what part "The help they have given us is in In his platform, Robinson has proposed improving workmen's compensation and unemployment laws, making a college education available to everyone. icine.
 TUSKEGEE--Friends of Macon County Sheriff Harvey Sadler are quietly organizing a write-in campaign to enable him to keep his job.
 They are doing it, according to a man who has been watching county politics for 30 years, "because they like Sadler and they just don't want to have a Negro sheriff."
 The "Negro sheriff" is Lucius D. Amerson, the Democratic Party nominee.
 His only opponent on Tuesday's ballot is Bob Dawson, a white man who switched to the 3rd Party For America after running a poor third to Amerson and Sadler in the May primary.
 Amerson edged Sadler in the run-off by less than 400 votes out of 6,600, when only two-thirds of Macon County's Negro voters went to the polls.
 Still fewer are expected to make it on Tuesday.
-If the white turn-out stays at Whitley's Entry Twists Miss.
-Senate Race BY GAIL FALK JACKSON, Miss .-- Until last week.
-Mississippi Negroes disagreed about whether they would be better off voting for Democrat James O. Eastland or Republican Prentiss Walker for senator.
+If the white turn-out stays at

+Whitley's Entry Twists Miss.
+Senate Race BY GAIL FALK JACKSON, Miss .-- Until last week, Mississippi Negroes disagreed about whether they would be better off voting for Democrat James O. Eastland or Republican Prentiss Walker for senator.
 Some said Eastland was the only candidate who would get anti-poverty money for Mississippi, and that he was supported by President Lyndon Johnson.
 Others said Negroes should break Eastland's power by electing Walker, who would be "the lesser of two evils" because he would have no seniority.
 Last week, a federal court ordered the name of the Rev. Clifton Whitley, an independent Negro candidate for senator, placed on ballot.
-But if anyone who would get the Negrovote in the senthought this would solve the question of
+But if anyone thought this would solve the question of

-ANTI-WALKER LEAFLET ate race, they under-estimated the complexity of Mississippi politics.

-Mississippi Freedom Democratic Party leaders were enthusiastic about Whitley's campaign.
-"For Negroes to show their strength on a candidate they believe in, is the best thing they could do," said MFDP worker Joe Morse.
+ANTI-WALKER LEAFLET who would get the Negrovote in the senate race, they under-estimated the complexity of Mississippi politics.
+Mississippi Freedom Democratic Party leaders were enthusiastic about Whitley's campaign, "For Negroes to show their strength on a candidate they believe in, is the best thing they could do," said MFDP worker Joe Morse.
 But a Meridian Negro leader disagreed: "Getting Whitley on the ballot was the worst thing that could have happened.
 We could have gotten Eastland out.
 He's the fifth strongest man in Congress.
-We had a chance to show our 100%, Amerson could lose his chance to become Ala-bama's first Negro sheriff since Reconstruction.
+We had a chance to show our 100%, Amerson could lose his chance to become Alabama's first Negro sheriff since Reconstruction.